 Healthy Tomorrows Partnership for Children Program

-The Healthy Tomorrows Partnership for Children Program (HTPCP) will support community-based child health projects that improve the health status of mothers, infants, children, and adolescents in rural and other underserved communities by increasing their access to health services.
+The Healthy Tomorrows Partnership for Children Program (HTPCP) will support community-based child health projects that improve the health status of mothers, infants, children, adolescents, and families in rural and other underserved communities by increasing their access to health services.

 Required activities include:

 - Identify and develop innovative, culturally and linguistically competent community-based programs and interventions based on a review of state and community maternal and child health (MCH) priorities and needs assessment data

 - Implement clinical and public health interventions in

 - Early child development/school readiness